fletta/FIG-AI-Preferences/README.md

 of preferences elicited from language models.
 The work tests context-invariance using lottery-certainty equivalents and contextual bandit tasks.

+At this early stage the code is intentionally lightweight.
+The goal is to make it easy to pilot different prompting strategies and environment designs before committing to a heavier framework.
+Also, after reading paper in the twitter thread that patrick shared (Randomness, Not Representation), I suspect we might need to do some more setup-planning to avoid what i believe is the TLDR from that paper; we risk  drawing broad conclusions from narrow evaluations...

+The main components so far are:
+- **Bandit environment** a minimal class implementing fixed-reward arms with optional Gaussian noise, located in ``src/fig_preferences/bandits.py``.

+- **Prompt factory** reads YAML templates and samples prompts along several randomisation axes (scale length, persona, response format, etc.).
+See ``src/fig_preferences/prompt_factory.py``.

+- **Example experiments** scripts under ``experiments/`` showing how the pieces fit together.  ``run_experiment.py`` loads a YAML config and steps through a bandit episode.

 ## Repository layout

 ```